emocreator/Finance_Project/Readme.md

 ## Folder Structure

-There are Three main folders:
+There are 4 main folders:

 **Black-Scholes**